Alex-Inems/clint/README.md

-# elivra
+# donatr

-elivra is a powerful application designed to assist Small and Medium Enterprises (SMEs) across Africa in managing their business processes more effectively.
-With features such as Multiple Live Cart POS, elivra provides a seamless experience for both businesses and their customers.
+donatr is a powerful application designed to assist Small and Medium Enterprises (SMEs) across Africa in managing their business processes more effectively.
+With features such as Multiple Live Cart POS, donatr provides a seamless experience for both businesses and their customers.

 ## Table of Contents